wbx1727031/Investigator-accuracy/README.md

 ### Owing to the circumcenter, incenter, and centroid points extracted from various single patches that cannot locate a single patch robustly, it is also applicable to use the ENOR layer to find the near-center subregion of each patch.
-The patch-scale ENOR calculation method is shown in the IA assessment algorithm.
+The patch-scale ENOR calculation method is provided in the IA assessment algorithm.
 ![image](PNG/LOCATION.jpg)